VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek0/step2.md

 <hr>

 **2. Editing**<br>
 You can edit Python code using anything ranging from the pre-installed *Notepad* on Windows or *TextEdit* on MacOS to code editors such as [Visual Studio Code](https://code.visualstudio.com) or [Sublime Text](https://www.sublimetext.com/download).
-It's ultimately down to personal preference, so ask VCC!
+It's ultimately down to personal preference!

 <hr>